Notes to tables

-2. All dealing hours are listed in London time, unless otherwise stated.
+2. All trading hours are listed in London time, unless otherwise stated.
 Please note that actual trading times are governed by local time in the country of the index's origin.
 Consequently, seasonal adjustments (such as daylight saving) in either the UK or the country of origin may cause times shown to be imprecise.

 a) During US daylight saving time, this session runs from 17.10-07.00 (Sydney time).

 3. a) CFDs on indices are quoted with reference to the front month contract in the underlying futures market.
 Cash CFD prices are adjusted for the fair value between the prices of the cash index and relevant futures contract.
-The prices quoted for CFDs on futures, which are not on the front month contract, are adjusted for the fair value between that contract and the front month.
-Prices quoted for CFDs on the front month futures contract are not adjusted.

 b) Spreads are subject to variation, especially in volatile market conditions.
 On 24 hour index markets, our spreads depend on whether the underlying futures market is open (in-hours) or closed (out-of-hours).
 Other index markets are only quoted when the underlying futures market is open.
 Our dealing spreads may change to reflect the available liquidity during different times of day.
 Our normal spread during each time period is shown in the table.

 c) Dealing spreads may be offered as a fixed or variable amount.
 If variable spreads are in use, then the spread shown in this table is the amount of IG spread added to the underlying futures market spread.
 Any variable dealing spreads are marked with an asterisk (*).